yamagata-developers-society/blog/src/content/welcome.md

 For a list of upcoming events, check coworking space too's [Events Page](https://www.facebook.com/pg/as.works.2015/events/).

 We meet once a month at coworking space for developer meetup nights.
 If you have never been to a meetup before, don't let that stop you.
 Think of it like a little party where everyone has an interesting story to tell.
-Check